TakahikoKawasaki/nv-websocket-client/README.md

     // A violation against the WebSocket protocol was detected
     // during the opening handshake.
 }
+catch (HostnameUnverifiedException e)
+{
+    // The certificate of the peer does not match the expected hostname.
+}
 catch (WebSocketException e)
 {
     // Failed to establish a WebSocket connection.